Giuseppe Morello

 Morello first attracted the attention of the Secret Service in March 1899, after a letter he’d sent to a Boston counterfeiting gang was intercepted.4 He was suspected of distributing poor quality counterfeit notes and was arrested the following year on East 108th Street.
 Papers found in his possession connected him to Calogero Gulotta, whose son Gaspare was later involved the New Orleans Mafia.
 Morello was discharged after no direct connection could be made between him and the sale of counterfeit notes.5

 In November 1900, Morello leased a saloon and basement at 445 13th St from Francesco Lo Curto6, who was later mixed up in a Black Hand conspiracy run by saloon keepers on the East Side.7 Morello gave up the business after just seven months.
 He later started a restaurant in the rear of the saloon at 8 Prince Street,8 a known hangout for counterfeiters and under regular surveillance of the Secret Service.
 The saloon was often mentioned in Secret Service reports.
-One agent stated, “more counterfeiters have been arrested at this address than any other place I know, it is one of the worst joints in the city.9
+One agent stated, “more counterfeiters have been arrested at this address than any other place I know, it is one of the worst joints in the city.”9

 It was often reported in sensational articles that Morello was the “Head of the Black Hand.”
-While he was found with letters connecting him to extortion of wealthy Italians, no arrests were made as a result.10 He repeatedly offered his services as a mediator between the Black Handers and their victims and was said to have “made much money settling the frightened of letters.11 He acquired the gratis services of a family doctor after acting as his negotiator and was suspected of secretly extorting his own attorney, thinking his arbitration could lead to lower legal fees.12
+While he was found with letters connecting him to extortion of wealthy Italians, no arrests were made as a result.10 He repeatedly offered his services as a mediator between the Black Handers and their victims and was said to have “made much money settling the frightened of letters.”11 He acquired the gratis services of a family doctor after acting as his negotiator and was suspected of secretly extorting his own attorney, thinking his arbitration could lead to lower legal fees.12

 His power was first indicated in July 1902, when he was reported to have “approved” the murder of Brooklyn Mafioso Giuseppe Catania.
 Catania liked to drink and “talked too much when drunk.”
 His mutilated corpse was eventually discovered dumped in Brooklyn in a similar fashion to the Barrel Murder.13

-He started a real estate company in 1902, ‘The Ignatz Florio Co-Operative Association Among Corleonesi’, the company was involved in the construction and selling of properties in New York.
+He incorporated a real estate co-operative in 1902, named the “The Ignatz Florio Co-Operative Association Among Corleonesi“, the company was involved in the construction and selling of properties in New York.
 Primarily a banking and real estate company, the company bought and sold multiple properties in New York before beginning construction of its own tenements in the Bronx.
 Shares in the company were sold to southern Italians with the expectation of dividends.
 The names listed on the incorporation as directors were Antonio Milone — a man who would later be involved with their counterfeiting schemes; Marco Macaluso, father of 1960s Lucchese Family “consigliere” (advisor) Mariano Macaluso; and Frank Badalato, who would later own the hay and grain store located next to infamous East 108th Street property known as the “Murder Stables”.14

 Morello was arrested in April 1903, in connection with the New York Barrel Murder.
 The police discovered correspondence at his home at 218 Chrystie Street linking him to Santo Calamia and others in New Orleans.
 The Secret Service discovered that Italian counterfeiters in New Orleans had begun to sell their fake currency to bolster Morello’s defence fund.
 Following his release from the Barrell Murder trial, Morello was tracked in New Orleans with the Secret Service suspecting him of transporting counterfeit plates from New York.15